michelderu/starship-enterprise/README.md

 Run: `./addRows.sh`.
 Take a look at the embedded REST call.

 ### Test querying the sensor table
 Run: `./query.sh`.
 Take a look at the embedded REST call.
+Take note of the automatic order done by the cluster!

 ## Simulate the oxygen IOT device

 ### IOT data generation
 In 98% of the time we generate a normal O value of 18-22, the other 2% we generate outliers from 14-17.
-For the flow value, in 95% of the time we generate a normal value of 4-5, the other 5% we generate outliers from 2-3.
 One IOT data point per second is generated as follows in the JMeter HTTP thread definition calling the Astra REST endpoint:
 ```json
 ${__setProperty(time, ${__time(yyyy-MM-dd HH:mm:ss.S)}, False)}